-This season, Ms. Moll will be seen as Meg Page in Verdi’s Falstaff with Main Street Opera, Tisbe in Cenerentola with Opéra Louisiane, Dr. Dulcamara in the Elixir of Love (outreach) with Opera for the Young, Pitti-Sing in The Mikado with DuPage Opera Theater, as well as Rosina (cover) in Il Barbiere di Siviglia and Mother / Grandmother in Little Red Riding Hood (outreach) with Natchez Festival of Music.
+In the 2016-2017 season, Ms. Moll was seen as Meg Page in Verdi’s Falstaff with Main Street Opera, Tisbe in Rossini's Cinderella with Opéra Louisiane, Dr. Dulcamara in the Elixir of Love (outreach) with Opera for the Young, Pitti-Sing in The Mikado with DuPage Opera Theater, as well as Rosina (cover) in Il Barbiere di Siviglia and Mother / Grandmother in Little Red Riding Hood (outreach) with Natchez Festival of Music.

 The 2015-2016 season saw Ms. Moll in a variety of roles such as Hermia in A Midsummer Night’s Dream with Chicago Summer Opera, Dorabella in Così fan tutte with Floating Opera Company, Suzuki in Madama Butterfly and Constancica in El Huesped del Sevillano with Main Street Opera, Asakir in Fairouz’s Sumeida’s Song with Third Eye Theater Ensemble.
 Ms. Moll was also seen on stage as Young Artist at Cedar Rapids Opera Theater for their production of La Traviata, a Resident Artist at Thompson Street Opera Company where she performed various roles in Kingsland’s Intoxication: America’s Love Affair with Oil and Thompson’s The Final Battle for Love, and a Young Artist with Nightingale Opera Theater where she sang Meg in Adamo’s Little Women.